Niles-Lab/Farmers_Calculator/README.md

 # Abstract

-This is an open-sourced React-JS application aimed to support small, medium and beginning farms in Vermont and other parts of New England.
-Currently two tools exist within this website outlining three farming practices.
-Silvopasture, Tarping, and Irrigation are covered through practice pages, and with Visualzation + Economic Tools.
+This is an open-sourced React-JS application aimed to support small, medium and beginning farms in Vermont and other parts of New England by providing information on climate change adaptation methods.
+Currently two tools exist within this website outlining three farming practices - Silvopasture, Tarping, and Irrigation - and four sub-variants.

 The Economic Tool will help to understand long-term investments as applicable to each farm on a case-by-case basis, while Visualizations may give an idea as to what these practices really look like.
+There are also numerous resources and additional links in the site.

 # Installation/Maintenance

 ## For anyone wishing to contribute

-For further development on this application, clone into an empty folder and install dependencies via:
+For further development on this application, clone into an empty folder, navigate to this folder in a command line/terminal and install dependencies via:

 `npm install`